kevin8999/email-sender-cli/gmail/README.md

 Ninth, authorize the application to run on your account.

 ## Send Emails
 This section details how to send emails.
+For example usage, see [Example Usage](#example-usage).

 If you haven't already set up your machine to send emails, please see [Setup](#setup).